Award Recognised Project

 Cecil Avenue

-Innovative geotechnical solutions to cut programme and enhance buildability
+Innovative geotechnical solutions, cutting programme and enhancing buildability

 Overcoming Geotechnical Challenges